ThoriqW/blog_crud_website/README.md

 # BLOG-CRUD-WEBSITE

-This app is using mongoDB for the database and can use CRUD operations
+This app is using mongoDB for the database and can used CRUD operations

 ## Authors